dawsonfairbanks/dawsonfairbanks/README.md

 - Build scalable, reproducible pipelines to process microbial sequencing data
 - Analyze soil biodiversity and functional traits across environmental gradients
 - Integrate genomic, geospatial, and ecological data for forest restoration and climate modeling
 - Collaborate across science, tech, and product teams to translate soil DNA into actionable insight
-- Helped build Funga’s data infrastructure as one of the first data science hires — including data modeling, ingest pipelines, and integration of forest inventory, soil, and sequencing data into Databricks
+- As one of Funga's first data science hires, I played a key role in designing Funga’s data infrastructure — including data modeling, ingest pipelines, and integration of forest inventory, soil, geospatial, hyperspectral and sequencing data into Databricks
+- Partnered with product and science leads to embed AI as a strategic layer in data workflows — from QC automation to biodiversity modeling and restoration outcome prediction

 ---